Plan Change A: Rural and Flood Channel Review

 Right now, the changes have draft status.
 This means that we are not at a point where we are formally consulting on the changes.
 Feedback from our community will help us further shape our draft changes, ahead of formal consultation in the near future.

-It's worth remembering that some of these changes have been driven by national direction from central government, and there are aspects that we cannot change or have influence over.
+It's worth remembering that some of these changes have been driven by national direction from central government, and therefore contain aspects that MDC cannot change or have influence over.
 Where this is the case, we have included references to the national policy statements for more information.

-It is important to be aware of the changes and provide your feedback.
+It is important to be aware of the changes and provide your feedback once consultation opens.

 Draft Changes